 Candidate first name

 Date of birth

-The BCS hold a data sharing agreement with the GMC which sets out how EEGC exam data may be used.
-These arrangements have been considered and agreed by the EEGC UK board.
+The BCS hold a data sharing agreement with the GMC which sets out how EECC exam data may be used.
+These arrangements have been considered and agreed by the EECC UK board.

 CYIM and ProctorU® - exam online (2020 rescheduled due to COVID-19)

 In order to process your registration, it is necessary for us to share information with CYIM and ProctorU® as the online examination test provider.
 It is the responsibility of trainees to provide BCS with the necessary information for registration with CYIM and ProctorU®.

 Additional information about the EEGC is available in the UEMS cardiology section website.

 Heart 2019, 105 (11) 889-890; DOI: 10.1136/heartjnl-2018-314495

 Behind the scenes of the European Examination in General Cardiology